edfungus/conduction/README.md

 # conduction

 #### Description
-Event orchestrator
+Enable MQTT/Rest endpoints and topics to interact with other MQTT/Rest endpoints and topics.
+A configurable interface(?)

 #### Todo
-* Replace main.go with transport interface
+* Make a MQTT connector (pub/sub)
-* Make a MQTT connector
+* Make first mqtt e2e
 * Make a REST connector
 * Add EventWorker.go
 * Refactor to combine kafka and kafkaDdistributor...